JackZheng10/ARM-Simulator/README.md

 ## Notes

-- Instructions are based on the ARM Instruction Set V1.0. <br/>
+- Instructions are based on the ARM Instruction Set V1.0.
-- Input file name is taken in as a command line argument. <br/>
+- Input file name is taken in as a command line argument.
-- Words are 4 bytes long. <br/>
+- Words are 4 bytes long.
-- Instructions begin at address 64. <br/>
+- Instructions begin at address 64.
-- LSL and LSR use the 5 least significant bits of Src2. <br/>
+- LSL and LSR use the 5 least significant bits of Src2.
-- There are 32 registers. <br/>
+- There are 32 registers.
 - There is a dummy instruction "10100000000000000000000000000000" which indicates the end of instructions and the beginning of 32-bit 2s-complement signed values in memory to be initialized.
-Memory addresses naturally begin right after this dummy instruction's address. <br/>
+Memory addresses naturally begin right after this dummy instruction's address.
 - For the newline character, Linux uses "/n" while Windows uses "\r\n".
 So, for example, you will get an infinite loop error if you compile in a Linux environment using an input file generated in a Windows one.
 Therefore, **the sample input will not work**.
 It is merely there to provide you an example of what it should look like.

+## Improvements

+- Usage of enums so switch statements can be used in place of if-else chaining
+- Support for more instructions
+- User defined register number and size